Last Updated: June 9, 2026

 Unlike genetic mutations, epigenetic changes are potentially reversible, making them an important target for cancer therapies.
 Some cancer treatments already aim to modify epigenetic markers to slow or stop tumor progression.

-2. Neurological and Mental Health Disorders
+2. Neurological and Mental Health Disorders: The Brain-Epigenome Connection

 Epigenetics plays a major role in brain development and function.
 Disorders linked to epigenetic changes include: